Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench

 \subsection{Obtaining Human Results}

-\paragraph{Goal and Design} Human reference plays a pivotal role in the advancement of LLM software, facilitating its alignment with human behaviors~\cite{binz2023turning}.
-In this paper, we propose to require LLM software to accurately align with human behavior, particularly concerning emotion appraisal.
+\paragraph{Goal and Design} Human reference plays a pivotal role in the advancement of LLMs, facilitating its alignment with human behaviors~\cite{binz2023turning}.
+In this paper, we propose requiring LLMs to align with human behavior, particularly concerning emotion appraisal accurately.
 To achieve this, we conduct a data collection process involving human subjects, following the procedure outlined in \S\ref{sec:testing-framework}.
 Specifically, the subjects are asked to complete the PANAS initially.
 Next, they are presented with specific situations and prompted to imagine themselves as the protagonists in those situations.
 Finally, they are again asked to reevaluate their emotional states using the PANAS.
-We use the same situation descriptions as those presented to the LLM software.
+We use the same situation descriptions as those presented to the LLMs.